ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

-Version 0.8.7 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
-A new `examples/create_annotations.rs` example demonstrates the extended functionality.
+Version 0.8.7 corrects a misspelling in the `PdfBitmapFormat` enum, and adds implementations of `Send` and `Sync` for `PdfDocument` when using the `sync` crate feature.

 Version 0.8.6 fixes a small bug in `pdfium-render`'s color handling, making it possible to render to a bitmap with a transparent background, adds new utility functions and many more built-in